 Engaging Content Needs a Focused Mind

-In order to succeed at content marketing you have to tweak your mind a certain way.
+In order to succeed at content marketing and SEO, you have to tweak your mind a certain way.
 You need to work around mental blocks, completely removing all thoughts, worries and distractions from your subconscious mind.
 Only after doing this will you be able to psychologically trigger the creative part of your brain to kick in.

 Mental blocks occur when you repress thoughts or aren’t able to maintain your train of thought.
 It’s those times when you just can’t focus no matter what you do.
 Disabilities, illness and exhaustion further exacerbate this state of mind.You cannot write engaging content unless you learn to work around these blocks.
 Click To Tweet